-The Department of Homeland Security has issued an advisory warning of scams involving COVID-19 and the UH System Information Security Office is already seeing phishing messages being received by faculty, staff and students related to the virus.
-If you receive a suspicious phishing email to your UH email account, notify email@example.com.
+The Department of Homeland Security has issued an advisory warning of scams involving COVID-19 and the Information Security is already seeing phishing messages being received by faculty, staff and students related to the virus.
+If you receive a suspicious phishing email to your UHV email account, notify firstname.lastname@example.org.

 The Cybersecurity and Infrastructure Security Agency (CISA) warns individuals to remain vigilant for scams.
 Cyber actors may send emails with malicious attachments or links to fraudulent websites to trick victims into revealing sensitive information or donating to fraudulent charities or causes.
 Exercise caution in handling any email with a COVID-19-related subject line, attachment, or hyperlink, and be wary of social media pleas, texts, or calls related to COVID-19.

 - Avoid clicking on links in unsolicited emails and be wary of email attachments.
 See Using Caution with Email Attachments and Avoiding Social Engineering and Phishing Scams for more information.

 - Use trusted sources—such as legitimate, government websites—for up-to-date, fact-based information about COVID-19.